Nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions: Appendix

-{\bf Acknowledgments:} The work of Yi Wang is partially supported by NSFC grants (Grant No.s 12288201,12421001) and CAS Project for Young Scientists in Basic Research, Grant No. YSBR-031.
+{\bf Acknowledgments:} The work of Yi Wang is partially supported by NSFC grants (Grant No. 12421001 and 12288201) and CAS Project for Young Scientists in Basic Research, Grant No. YSBR-031.
 The work of Hang Xiong is partially supported by China Postdoctoral Science Foundation 2021TQ0351 and 2021M693336.
+Hang Xiong thanks Professor Quoc-Hung Nguyen for the fruitful discussions and kind helps.

 {\bf Availability of data and material:} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 {\bf Declarations}

 {\bf Conflict of interest:} The authors declared that they have no Conflict of interest to this work.